aaronamran/MCSI-Remote-Cybersecurity-Internship/Security Tools/meterpreter.md

 - Transfer the payload to the target machine
 - Create a Meterpreter listener
 - On the target machine, right-click the payload file and select "Run as administrator" to start the reverse shell with elevated privileges
-- Within the Meterpreter session, use the "getsystem" command to escalate your privileges to SYSTEM level
+- Within the Meterpreter session, use the `getsystem` command to escalate your privileges to SYSTEM level
-- Execute either the "whoami" or "getuid" command
+- Execute either the `whoami` or `getuid` command

+#### Solutions
+1.